Saudi smart city project names tech board members amid Khashoggi controversy

 CNET's Shara Tibken contributed to this report.

-Update at 7:33 p.m.
-PT: Adds Apple comment that Jony Ive was not involved with NEOM and updates throughout.
+Update, 7:33 p.m.: Adds Apple comment that Jony Ive was not involved with NEOM and updates throughout.
 Also updates with the correct name for the chemistry professor on the board.

 Security: Stay up-to-date on the latest in breaches, hacks, fixes and all those cybersecurity issues that keep you up at night.